This forum is where any logged-in member can create a knowledge article.

 Steve

-To know more about Benford's law, please visit the below link
+For more information about Benford's Law, please visit the link below.

 Benford's law - Wikipedia, the free encyclopedia

-In above chart, we can identify that distribution of the digit 1 of actual data is higher than the Benford's law distribution for the digit 1.
-That means we need to investigate the transactions of the sales figures starting from digit 1.
+In the chart above, we can see that the distribution of the digit 1 in the actual data is higher than the distribution predicted by Benford's Law for the digit 1.
+This indicates that we need to investigate the transactions of the sales figures that start with the digit 1.

 This example has been produced to accompany the blog post QlikView Buttons, When, Why and How.